Learning Interpolations between Boltzmann Densities: Background

-Normalizing flows \citep{tabak2013family,dinh2016density} (continuous normalizing flows \citep{neuralODE}) parametrize a subset of the space of all densities on $\mathbb{R}^n$.
+\paragraph*{Normalizing flows.} Normalizing flows \citep{tabak2013family,rezende2015variational,dinh2016density} (continuous normalizing flows \citep{neuralODE}) parametrize a subset of the space of all densities on $\mathbb{R}^n$.
 They do this by first fixing a base density $p_0$ and using a neural network that parametrizes the transformation $\Psi$ (the vector field $V_t$).
-The change of variables formula in Eq. \ref{eq:change_of_variables} (Eq.~\ref{eq:cont_change_of_variables}) is then applied to compute the density induced by $\Psi$ ($V_t$).
-Generalizations of normalizing flows have also been gaining popularity in the recent years \citep{nielsen2020survae,huang2020augmented,mate2022flowification}.
+The (continuous) change of variables formula is then applied to compute the density induced by $\Psi$ ($V_t$).
+Recently, generalizations of normalizing flows have also been studied \citep{nielsen2020survae,huang2020augmented,mate2022flowification}.